fededur/comtrader/README.md

 - Data: tibble containing data to support querying.
   - **omtcodes** contains NZHSC and SOPI codes and categories to assist in querying the data.
+  - **hscodeshiny** contains NZHSC and SOPI codes and categories to assist in querying by comtrader shiny app.
+  - **countryshiny** contains a named list of country codes to use in comtrader shiny app.

 ## Arguments to use in comtrader functions: